ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Core Modules of

-\xhdr{Optimization process.} The optimization process begins with initial test case generation followed by tool execution to gather baseline performance data.
+\xhdr{Optimization process} The optimization process begins with initial test case generation followed by tool execution to gather execution results.
 The system then enters an iterative optimization loop where each round generates enhanced test cases based on previous feedback, analyzes accumulated test results to propose improved descriptions, optimizes both tool and parameter descriptions, and evaluates quality against predefined thresholds.
-The process continues until either the satisfaction threshold is met (typically 8.0/10 for production use) or the maximum iteration limit is reached (default: 3 rounds).
-This adaptive approach ensures comprehensive coverage while maintaining computational efficiency.
+The process continues until either the satisfaction threshold is met (typically 8.0/10 for deployment-oriented settings) or the maximum iteration limit is reached (default: 3 rounds).
+This adaptive approach ensures comprehensive coverage while maintaining runtime constraints.